astropy/astropy-APEs/APE_finance.rst

 Abstract
 =========

 This APE aims to provide guidance about spending Astropy Project funds by formulating a set of principles about what to pay for and who to pay.
 It will also touch on how expenditure decisions are made, how funds get administered, and a principle of strong transparency around these topics.
-It is heavily inspired by `Numpy’s NEP 48 <https://numpy.org/neps/nep-0048-spending-project-funds.html>`_.
+It is heavily inspired by `Numpy's NEP 48 <https://numpy.org/neps/nep-0048-spending-project-funds.html>`_.

 Detailed description